 Mobile Devices Evolution and Impact on Our Lifestyles

 What came first, the earbuds or the iPhone?
-Perhaps future generations will ponder this question when all other music mediums from records to compact discs, from 8-tracks to audio cassettes and from Walkmans to Discmans are long forgotten and the earbud headphones and iPods are as inseparable as the chicken and the egg. - Cassandra Bremer, Junior Executive, The San Jose Group
+Perhaps future generations will ponder this question when all other music mediums from records to compact discs, from 8-tracks to audio cassettes and from Walkmans to Discmans are long forgotten and the earbud headphones and iPods are as inseparable as the chicken and the egg. - Cassandra Bremer, Junior Executive at The San Jose Group

 Fact: more people go to bed and wake up with their smartphones than they do with other people.
 Okay well, honestly, I cannot declare that a fact, but I would be willing to believe it.
 Recently, my night time novels spend more time collecting dust than being read while my iPhone’s crossword, Words-With-Friends and Draw Something apps have become a part of my bed time routine.
 When I wake up in the morning, next to my alarm clock, my phone is the first item I reach for to check the weather and play music.